Ruskin Dam & Powerhouse Upgrade

 - The Railway Trail can be accessed from the Upper Railway Parking Lot or from the Hayward Lake Reservoir Recreation Area.

-- Hayward Lake Reservoir will be drawn down to 33 metres from May through August this summer and again in 2013.
+- Hayward Lake Reservoir will be drawn down until November 2013.
 Access to the beach at the Hayward Lake Reservoir Recreation Site will be closed as the beach has a very steep drop-off and cannot be used safely when the water is very low.
 The Hayward Lake boat launch will also be out of service during the drawdown.
 The dog off-leash area may be required for construction use.
 Other closures may be required for construction use or for safety requirements.

-We will be adding 79 parking spaces at the Hayward Lake Reservoir Recreation Area parking lot south of the Stave Visitor Centre parking.
+We have added 79 parking spaces at the Hayward Lake Reservoir Recreation Area parking lot south of the Stave Visitor Centre parking.
 These will be available mid-August for public use.

 The Upper Railway Trail parking lot will be open for the duration of the project.
 This parking lot provides access to the Railway Trail.